 Periodic Reporting for period 3 - GreenSolRes (Demonstration of solvent and resin production from lignocellulosic biomass via the platform chemical levulinic acid)

 The need to establish economically and environmentally sustainable large-scale systems for the conversion of biomass to building blocks for the chemical industry is becoming increasingly urgent regarding climate change and shrinking oil reservoirs.
-The overall objective of GreenSolRes is to demonstrate the competitiveness of the levulinic acid (LVA) value chain in terms of costs, environmental impact and technical performance.
+The overall objective of GreenSolRes is to demonstrate the competitiveness of the levulinic acid (LVA) value chain in terms of costs, environmental impacts, and technical performance.
 Lignocellulosic biomass is converted in a robust and low-impact process to platform chemical LVA, which is subsequently reduced to γ-valerolactone (GVL), 1-methyl-1,4-butanediol (MeBDO) and 2-methyltetrahydrofuran (2-MTHF).
-The LVA-derivates are applied as solvents or as building blocks in different polymers like polyurethanes, polyesters and polyether and then formulated to bio-based adhesives.
-These LVA derivates are applicable as well in the pharmaceutical sector.
+The LVA-derivatives are applied as solvents or as building blocks in different polymers like polyurethanes, polyesters and polyethers and then formulated to bio-based adhesives.
+These LVA derivatives are applicable as well in the pharmaceutical sector.
 After successful demonstration, the project will prepare an optimized process design in full commercial scale enabling the planning of a first commercial plant.
 The bio-based chemicals are expected to have superior eco-toxicity and pharmacological properties compared to the established fossil-based solvents.
-Levulinic acid and related products compared to their fossil- based C4-counterparts will boost the bio-based market as they have a high greenhouse gas (GHG) avoidance of at least 70%.
+Compared to their fossil-based C4-counterparts, LVA and related products have a high greenhouse gas (GHG) avoidance of at least 70%.
 They provide an additional value to society via better health and safety properties.

 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far